 Jackery vs Bluetti Power Station Wattage

 Both brands offer a wide range of models, but Bluetti takes the lead with more powerful inverters on its mid-to-high-end units.
+For example, a portable power station 600W is great for gadgets, while higher wattage is needed for appliances.

 Think air fryers, power tools, or full-size fridges.
 Jackery holds its own with devices like phones, laptops, and mini coolers.
+If you're running a fridge, a portable power station for refrigerator needs will ensure your food stays cold throughout the trip.

 Capacity Options and Surge Handling

 Jackery caps out at around 2,000Wh, while Bluetti lets you scale up to 5,000Wh or more with add-on batteries.
+For those needing a balance of power and size, a 1500W power station provides enough grunt for most common appliances.

 Bluetti’s surge handling is more robust too—important when your fridge compressor kicks in or you're using a water pump.